-If you are seeking support, call (414) 288-7172 to schedule a phone consultation with one of our trained mental health professionals.
+If you are seeking support, call (414) 288-7172 to schedule a phone consultation or walk in to meet with one of our trained mental health professionals.
 During this 15-20 minute consultation, you will discuss your eligibility, treatment needs, and plan.

 For mental health emergencies, the following crisis services are available 24 hours a day: